ClaudiaTam/Group41_s350f_gp/README.md

 > As mentioned in the original work, the project requires the installation of Python 3 and PostgreSQL database.
 We have installed the Python 3.11 and PostgreSQL 16.1 with Stack Builder.
 > For further website development,we use PyCharm Community Edition.

+- [Visual Studio Code any version u like](https://code.visualstudio.com/download)(This is what original creator using)
 - [Pycharm newest version](https://www.jetbrains.com/pycharm/download/other.html)
 - [Any Python-3 version](https://www.python.org/downloads/)
 - [PostgreSQL database](https://www.postgresql.org/download/)